rpmuller/MolecularIntegrals.jl/Notes.md

 It uniformly slowed everything down, which I think means that these just aren't big enough.
 Removed.

+Also tried to see whether @inbounds would speed things up.
+It didn't.
+Removed.

+Guess I really need to make Fgamma faster.
+Moved the stock Fgamma code to using the asymptotic version when x is large.
+Sped things up maybe 10%.

 ## 2021-05-07
 Streamlined the codegen a bit to reduce flops, but not a huge difference in the performance.